NLnetLabs/rpki-doc/source/rpki/using-rpki-data.rst

     RPKI publication, data retrieval, validation and processing

-Please keep in mind that an RPKI validator is software that fetches cryptographic material from the outside world.
-For it to do this, it needs at least ports 873 and 443 open for rsync and HTTPS, respectively.
+Please keep in mind that the RPKI validator software you run in your network fetches cryptographic material from the outside world.
+To do this, it needs at least ports 873 and 443 open for rsync and HTTPS, respectively.
 In most cases, the processed data is fed to a router via RPKI-RTR over a clear channel, as it's running in your local network.
 There is currently no widespread support for SSH, TLS, or other encryption standards.
 Please take appropriate care when implementing.
 Lastly, it is recommended to run multiple validator instances as a failover measure.

 In the :ref:`doc_rpki_rtr` section we will look at which routers support route origin validation, and how to get started with each.